#1 Overall Resort in the East - SKI Magazine Reader Survey 2022

 Are the groups larger during the holidays?
 Group sizes are larger during busier times of the season.
 If the group size is important to the guest their best option is to choose a 1:00 pm lesson or a private or semi-private lesson.
 We do not guarantee group sizes.
 We work hard to send out an appropriate number of guests in each lesson and it depends on several contributing factors: Instructor, age of students, and ability of the students.

 What does a full day of camp entail?
 The advantage of the camp program is your child will progress more in their skills as a skier or rider.
 Kids learn better when they ski or ride with other kids.
 Instruction is mixed in with exploring the mountain and the terrain.
 Long lasting relationships with other kids develop more in the all-day program.
 The day starts with skiing and riding in the morning.
-Enjoy lunch with your instructor and group.
+ALL CHILDREN MUST BE PICKED UP AT 11:30 AM FOR LUNCH WITH THEIR FAMILY AND THEN RETURN AT 1:00 PM FOR THE AFTERNOON SESSION!
 Then out on the slopes for more skiing and riding in the afternoon.
 When the on-snow portion of the day is complete around 3:00 pm - 3:30 pm, instructors bring the class into the Meeting House.

 Can I put both my kids in camp/lessons together?
 Ex: Can my 5 year old & 8 year old stay together?
 If siblings want to be together the older child needs to be in the younger child's group.
 We recommend that children go with their own age group to get the most out of their experience.
 Younger children cannot go with older groups.
 Our experience has proven that this does not work.
 Children need to learn at a pace that is appropriate for them socially and developmentally.
 Many times when siblings start their week together they end up moving into other groups anyway.